DasMatze/Parkitect-Greenscreen-Objects/README.md

-# CustomSceneryModTemplate
+# Greenscreen Objects V1.0
-Mod template for custom scenery
+Made with Parkitect Nexus mod template for custom scenery

 See https://parkitectnexus.com/modding-wiki for documentation